Dr. Fredrick A. Murphy

 Dr. Fredrick A. Murphy Still Fighting Deadly Diseases 40 Years Later and Counting

-Peering through an electron microscope, Fox Hill resident Dr. Frederick A. Murphy, D.V.M.
+Peering through an electron microscope, Fox Hill condominium owner Dr. Frederick A. Murphy, D.V.M.
 Ph.D., was the first person to see Ebola virus.
 As chief of viral pathology at the Center for Disease Control and Prevention (CDC) in Atlanta, he and his team discovered and identified the virus in 1976.

 “It initially looked like Marburg virus, which was found nine years earlier, but it quickly became apparent this was something new and very scary; the hair on the nape of my neck stood up,” said Murphy, who went on to serve as the director of the National Center for Infectious Diseases and then as Dean of the School of Veterinary Medicine at the University of California, Davis before becoming professor of virology and experimental pathology at the University of Texas Medical Branch, Galveston.